ggbaker/personalSite/content/home/teaching.md

  css_class = ""
 +++

-I am currently a project assistent for Professor Lones Smith.
+I am currently a research assistent for Professor Lones Smith.
 If you're looking for my past course materials, they can be found [here]({{< relref "teaching/past.md" >}}).

 In the past, I've been a TA for the following courses: